 - 2 chicken breasts

-- handful of rosemary stalks
+- 1 small handful rosemary stalks

 - salt and freshly ground black pepper to season